StoneX Group (NASDAQ:SNEX) Sees Large Volume Increase

-StoneX Group Inc. (NASDAQ:SNEX) saw strong trading volume on Wednesday .
-17,102 shares traded hands during trading, a decline of 79% from the previous session’s volume of 80,223 shares.The stock last traded at $62.37 and had previously closed at $61.87.
+StoneX Group Inc. (NASDAQ:SNEX) saw strong trading volume on Thursday .
+4,268 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 80,025 shares.The stock last traded at $66.95 and had previously closed at $69.69.

-A number of analysts have commented on the stock.
-Zacks Investment Research raised shares of StoneX Group from a “strong sell” rating to a “hold” rating in a report on Wednesday, April 14th.
-TheStreet raised shares of StoneX Group from a “c+” rating to a “b-” rating in a report on Wednesday, January 13th.
+A number of equities research analysts have issued reports on the stock.
+TheStreet upgraded shares of StoneX Group from a “c+” rating to a “b-” rating in a research report on Wednesday, January 13th.
+Zacks Investment Research upgraded shares of StoneX Group from a “strong sell” rating to a “hold” rating in a research report on Wednesday, April 14th.

-In related news, Director John Moore Fowler sold 500 shares of the firm’s stock in a transaction on Monday, March 29th.
-The shares were sold at an average price of $66.00, for a total transaction of $33,000.00.
-Following the completion of the transaction, the director now directly owns 59,920 shares of the company’s stock, valued at $3,954,720.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, COO Xuong Nguyen sold 13,000 shares of the firm’s stock in a transaction on Friday, March 12th.
+In other news, COO Xuong Nguyen sold 13,000 shares of the stock in a transaction on Friday, March 12th.
 The shares were sold at an average price of $65.00, for a total transaction of $845,000.00.
-Following the transaction, the chief operating officer now directly owns 47,090 shares of the company’s stock, valued at $3,060,850.
-The disclosure for this sale can be found here.
-Over the last three months, insiders sold 18,923 shares of company stock valued at $1,230,495.
-Corporate insiders own 17.65% of the company’s stock.
+Following the transaction, the chief operating officer now owns 47,090 shares in the company, valued at approximately $3,060,850.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Glenn Henry Stevens purchased 5,000 shares of the company’s stock in a transaction dated Monday, March 15th.
+The shares were acquired at an average price of $63.45 per share, for a total transaction of $317,250.00.
+Following the purchase, the insider now owns 20,000 shares in the company, valued at $1,269,000.
+The disclosure for this purchase can be found here.
+In the last 90 days, insiders have sold 18,923 shares of company stock worth $1,230,495.
+17.65% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. grew its stake in StoneX Group by 1.9% during the fourth quarter.
-BlackRock Inc. now owns 2,563,747 shares of the company’s stock valued at $148,442,000 after acquiring an additional 47,297 shares in the last quarter.
-Van Berkom & Associates Inc. grew its stake in StoneX Group by 1.4% during the fourth quarter.
-Van Berkom & Associates Inc. now owns 1,957,583 shares of the company’s stock valued at $113,344,000 after acquiring an additional 27,832 shares in the last quarter.
-Nine Ten Capital Management LLC grew its stake in StoneX Group by 2.4% during the fourth quarter.
-Nine Ten Capital Management LLC now owns 1,094,607 shares of the company’s stock valued at $63,378,000 after acquiring an additional 25,442 shares in the last quarter.
-Private Capital Management LLC bought a new position in StoneX Group during the third quarter valued at $24,858,000.
-Finally, Bank of New York Mellon Corp lifted its position in StoneX Group by 1.6% during the fourth quarter.
-Bank of New York Mellon Corp now owns 180,122 shares of the company’s stock valued at $10,429,000 after purchasing an additional 2,896 shares during the last quarter.
-70.43% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+Crossmark Global Holdings Inc. grew its stake in StoneX Group by 1.9% in the 4th quarter.
+Crossmark Global Holdings Inc. now owns 10,190 shares of the company’s stock valued at $590,000 after buying an additional 190 shares during the last quarter.
+The Manufacturers Life Insurance Company grew its stake in StoneX Group by 2.1% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 9,798 shares of the company’s stock valued at $567,000 after buying an additional 204 shares during the last quarter.
+FIL Ltd grew its stake in StoneX Group by 112.5% in the 4th quarter.
+FIL Ltd now owns 425 shares of the company’s stock valued at $25,000 after buying an additional 225 shares during the last quarter.
+Swiss National Bank grew its stake in StoneX Group by 1.1% in the 4th quarter.
+Swiss National Bank now owns 37,200 shares of the company’s stock valued at $2,154,000 after buying an additional 400 shares during the last quarter.
+Finally, US Bancorp DE grew its stake in StoneX Group by 425.5% in the 1st quarter.
+US Bancorp DE now owns 515 shares of the company’s stock valued at $33,000 after buying an additional 417 shares during the last quarter.
+Institutional investors and hedge funds own 70.43% of the company’s stock.

 About StoneX Group (NASDAQ:SNEX)